 Yarrow (Ya Luo)

 Yarrow has often been used in divination and spells.
 It is a powerfully protective herb and famous for helping to heal wounds and treat influenza.
-It has a long tradition in European, Native American and Chinese medicine.
-Yarrow helps treat toothaches, fevers, digestive issues, ulcers, lowers blood pressure and much, much more.
+It has a long tradition in European, Native American, and Chinese medicine.
+Yarrow helps treat toothaches, fever, digestive issues, ulcers, skin issues, wounds, high blood pressure, and much, much more.

-Below is an overview of Yarrow, combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
-Gain a balanced and thorough understanding of the healing properties of Yarrow.
+Below is an overview of yarrow, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of yarrow.

 Organs/Systems: Small Intestines, Uterus, Kidneys, Endocrine System

-Key Western Actions & Medicinal Uses: Diaphoretic, Astringing, Tonic, Stimulant, Mild Aromatic, Diuretic, Anelgesic, Anti-inflammatory, Catarrh, Vulinary, Antiviral, Styptic, Bitter, Antacid, Antiseptic
+Key Actions: Diaphoretic, Astringent, Expectorant, Tonic, Stimulant, Mild Aromatic, Diuretic, Analgesic, Anti-inflammatory, Catarrh, Vulinary, Antiviral, Styptic, Bitter, Antacid, Antiseptic

 Also Known As: N/A